-Students are expected to evaluate the effects of the problem-solving process on student outcomes.
-In the evaluation section of your report include at minimum an evaluation of student outcomes using Goal Attainment Scaling and Percentage of data points Exceeding the Median (PEM).
+Alternatively, students may use Goal Attainment Scaling and Percentage of data points Exceeding the Median (PEM).
 These measures will be used as a criterion-referenced approach to describe impact on students.

 • Goal Attainment Scaling (GAS): GAS provides an individualized, criterion-referenced approach to describing changes in performance of students and can be useful for documenting academic and social behavior.
-The scale ranges from -2 (worst outcome) -+2 (best outcome).
+The scale ranges from - o Resources:

+2 (worst outcome) - +2 (best outcome).
 It is expected that your scale uses objective description criteria and align with your direct measure.
 Be sure to include your scale in your report.